Exploring Gradient Subspaces: Addressing and Overcoming LoRA's Limitations in Federated Fine-Tuning of Large Language Models: Experiments

 \subsection{Training and Evaluation}

-We conducted experiments with multiple client configurations.
+We conducted our experiments with different numbers of clients.
 For text datasets, we evaluated FedFTG with 3 and 4 clients.
 With 3 clients, shards 1, 2, and 3 of each dataset were used, while with 4 clients, all shards were utilized.
-Similarly, for the Brain Tumor Classification Dataset, we applied the same shard assignments.
-Each shard was split into training and test sets, with 1\% of samples reserved for testing in the text datasets and 5\% for the vision dataset.
-The global evaluation set was created by combining the test sets from each shard, containing unseen samples from different non-IID shards, which helps assess the model's generalization ability in distributed non-IID settings.
+A similar shard assignment was used for the Brain Tumour Classification dataset.
+Each shard was split into training and test sets, with 1\% of samples reserved for testing in the text datasets and 5\% for the vision dataset (vision dataset shards are much smaller thus larger fraction of test set is required for making a firm conclusion).
+The global evaluation set was created by combining the test sets from each shard, thus containing unseen samples from different non-IID shards.
+This helps assess the model's generalization ability in distributed non-IID settings.
 Text datasets were trained with a batch size of 1, while the image dataset used a batch size of 2, with all models trained for 3 epochs.